codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ### Build Tree view

-Here's an example of the Build Tree view for a pipeline build displaying the hierarchical relationships between the builds.
+Here's an example of the Build Tree for a pipeline build displaying the hierarchical relationships between the selected and interconnected builds.

 {% include
 image.html